Skip to main content

 • Costs ~$6/month

-If you value your content, don’t rely on AI companies to “do the right thing.”
-They’ve proven they won’t.
-Implement technical controls.
+If you value your content, don’t rely on AI vendors to opt themselves out.
+State your terms and back them with technical controls.

 Resources

 Want to protect your content?
-The code and configuration are above.
-Deploy it today.
+The code and configuration are above - adapt the user-agent list to whatever’s current when you read this.